(406) 404-1600

 • BIB 6304The Prophets

 The prophets were sent by God as covenant prosecutors, exposing to the Israelites where they had failed to keep the terms of the covenant they had made with their God.
 They were also sent by God as ambassadors of the saving grace of God, announcing the Messiah who was to come.
 The prophetic writings of the Old Testament form an integral part of the overarching story of the Israelites and of the economy of God’s salvation in Christ.
-BIB 6304 is designed to provide the student with a deep understanding of these Old Testament prophetic writings and their implications for our understanding of the Messiah of God.
+BIB 6304 is a designed to provide the student with a deep understanding of these Old Testament prophetic writings and their implications for our understanding of the Messiah of God.
 (3 credit hours)

 • BIB 6307The Gospels